BPMSoftwareSolutions/renderx-plugins-demo/docs/adr/ADR-0028 — Canvas Externalization — Canvas UI and Canvas-Component Runtime Registration.md

 ### Notes
 - This is a logging-order refinement only; no change to runtime behavior beyond when the success message is emitted.
+- E2E diagnostics can be enabled locally by setting RX_E2E_DIAG=1 (CI remains quiet by default).

 - Future phases will address prerelease publishing and host switching to npm-installed packages.